SURVIVING AND THRIVING AFTER A TERMINATION OR BEING LAID OFF

 Despite what you may expect, resumes have been around for hundreds of years.
 Though the format of a resume has been changed, its roots allegedly date back to Leonardo Da Vinci who “reported[ly] drafted the first known resume” (Nicole Cavazos, ziprecruiter.com).
 With LinkedIn now being considered a virtual resume of sorts, many individuals tend to care more about their digital presence than this document.
 Though resumes may be less emphasized in today’s age, it is still of the utmost importance to have a document prepared that will capture recruiter and hiring managers’ attention.

 Even in creative fields, resumes are often required to supplement portfolios that sample creative work.
 Regardless of the industry a client is in or is pursuing, a well-written resume is important for standing out on the job search.
 Many individuals are immediately removed from a process as a result of minor errors in their resumes, some of the most notorious being grammar, spelling, and formatting inconsistencies.
-Working with a professional resume writing service will ensure candidates are effectively writing and editing a resume to reduce the chance of minor errors preventing your likelihood of moving on in the process.
+Working with a professional resume writing service after being laid off will ensure candidates are effectively writing and editing a resume to reduce the chance of minor errors preventing your likelihood of moving on in the process.